-Date: Identified area for development Target: Review date: Review of progress to date: Review date: Progress to date: 01.10.11 My placement report indicated that I did not communicate with staff when in placement.
+Date: Identified area for Target: Review Review of progress to Review Progress to development: date: date: date: date: 01.10.11 My placement report indicated that I did not communicate with staff when in placement.
 My tutor recognised that I am very quiet in class and never volunteer to answer questions.
 To further develop effective communication skills.
 I will try to communicate more with staff in my next placement by asking for clarification when I am not sure what to do.
-When I think I know the answer, I will answer questions in class.
-20.12.11 (the learner will discuss whether the target has been achieved and if so the evidence will be identified, e.g. placement report etc. If the learner is still working towards the target another review date is set.)
-Tutor comments: Date that target met: Learner reflection on how meeting the target has supported their personal/professional development:
+When I think I know the answer, I will answer 20.12.11 (the learner will discuss whether the target has been achieved and if so the evidence will be identified, e.g. placement report etc. If the learner is still working towards the target another review date is set.
+Tutor comments: questions in class.
+Date that target met: Learner reflection on how meeting the target has supported their personal/professional development: •

-M2 and D1 - A written assignment that covers both M2 and D1 criteria could be given to learners.
-This would be best covered within the second half of the course of study as they should have become familiar with using the action plan and reflecting on own progress.
-M2 requires learners to analyse the importance of attaining targets they have set themselves within their action plan.
+A written assignment that covers both M2 and D1 criteria could be given to learners.
+This would be best given to learners within the second half of the course of study as they should have become familiar with using the action plan and reflecting on own progress.
+2M requires learners to analyse the importance of the attaining targets they have set themselves within their action plan.
 Learners should discuss how working towards the targets identified within their action plan has impacted positively on their performance/ development, or perhaps identify where the targets were unachievable and required changing to ensure progression.
 D1 requires learners to evaluate the changes made in response to ongoing reflection, giving thought to how the targets and goals have had a positive impact on personal development and considering reasons why, when changes have not impacted positively; therefore this information could follow on from learners' evidence when completing M2.
 This assignment should be added to the learners PDP's.

-P5 and M3 - require learners to reflect on and explain how the knowledge gained within the classroom has influenced their professional development within placement.
+M3 requires learners to discuss how the knowledge gained within the classroom has influenced their professional development within placement.
 Learners should use examples where possible to link their theoretical understanding to practical experience.
-This M3 criterion could be completed in the middle of the learner's course of study and then towards the end of the course as this would lead into learners covering D2 which requires learners to evaluate their progress throughout the course.
+This M3 criterion could be completed in the middle of the learner's course of study and then towards the end of the course as this would lead well into learners covering D2 which requires learners to evaluate their progress throughout the course.
 Both criteria could be covered within written assignments and the completed assignment included in learners PDP's.